 For Baptized Christians, the RCIA process will prepare them to complete the remaining Sacraments of Initiation.

 Sorrow can be shared, as we will do together in the Mass of Christian Burial.
 When people share a common painful experience, they are united by a special bond.

 As Christians, we believe that the Funeral Mass celebrates our belief that nothing, not even death, can separate us from the Love of God.
-Our Mass of Christian Burial document, has been prepared for you, to facilitate your planning.
+Our Rite of Christian Burial document, has been prepared for you, to facilitate your planning.
 The readings, which may be used, as well as the music requests, will enable us to help you pray the Mass of Christian Burial most effectively.